subhasisj/subhasisj/README.md

 ### Hi there 👋

-I am Subhasis Jethy, Data Scientist @ SAP Labs.
+I am Subhasis Jethy, Senior Developer / Data Scientist @ SAP Labs.

 You can find more about me here : https://subhasisj.github.io/portfolio/